Quickstart

 }

-Use the key preview and org name as the wiring check.
+Use the key preview, org name, contract version, and effective capabilities as the wiring check.
 Never print the full key.

-Before any write, search for the exact record to attach context to.
-GET /search takes a required q, an optional comma-separated types list, and an optional limit from 1 to 20.
+Use GET /search for ambiguous cross-resource resolution.
+It takes a required q, an optional comma-separated types list, and an optional limit from 1 to 20.

 -H "Authorization: Bearer $SHELFCYCLE_API_KEY" \